-Hidden San Diego is a series of articles about cool and unique things we don't generally know about San Diego.
+Hidden San Diego covers cool and unique things we don't generally know about San Diego.
 You would only come across them if you live in the neighborhood, and the old footbridges of Hillcrest and Banker's Hill give these neighborhoods a unique and special character.
-Learn how you can discover this part of Hidden San Diego.
+Discover this part of Hidden San Diego.

 01 of 04